sidney-eliot/3d-artists-handbook/content/zbrush.md

 For the interface, if the size of the display you use for ZBrush is 1920 x 1080, you're 'good to go.
 If not, then you'll need to adjust the document size, so you don't have massive gray borders around your 3D viewport ([video about that here](https://www.youtube.com/watch?v=04wFtkdict0)).

-The main thing about this interface is that I made a custom menu with every tool in it that is often used sorted into groups.
+The main thing about this interface is that I made a custom menu with every tool in it that is often used, sorted into groups.
 The menu is at the top and called "MyInterface", I recommend giving it some hotkey you will never press and then in the driver settings for your tablet, mapping that hotkey to the back button of your stylus.

 ## ❌Errors